Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

 \begin{proof} We may assume that $r_p \geq r_u$.
-Furthermore, we set $r_q = r_v = 1$.
+Furthermore, we assume that $r_q = r_v = 1$.
 This does not add new edges and thus reachability in the new graph implies reachability in $G'$.
 We show that if either $u$ does not reach $q$ (case 1) or $p$ does not reach $v$ (case 2), then $|uv| > r_u$.
 Hence $uv$ cannot be an edge of $G'$ despite our assumption.

 Case 1: $u$ does not reach $q$.
 Then we have $p \notin D(u)$, $q \notin D(u)$, $p \notin D(v)$ and $q \notin D(v)$.
 Equivalently this gives $u \notin D(p,r_u) \cup D(q,r_u)$ and $ v \notin D(p,1) \cup D(q,1)$.
 Thus, the positions of $u$ and $v$ that minimize $|uv|$ are the intersections $u \in C(p,r_u) \cap C(q,r_u)$ and $v \in C(p,1) \cap C(q,1)$ on different sides of the line through $p$ and $q$.
 To further minimize $|uv|$, observe that $|uv|$ depends on the distance of $p$ and $q$ and that $|uv|$ strictly decreases as $|pq|$ grows, i.e., as $|pq|$ approaches $\sqrt{3}$.
 For the limit case $|pq| = \sqrt{3}$, we are in the situation of Lemma~\ref{lem:calculus}(i) with $a=u$ and $b=v$ and thus we would get $|uv| \geq r_u$.
 But since $\Psi < \sqrt{3}$, we must have $|pq| < \sqrt{3}$ and by strict monotonicity, it follows that $|uv| > r_u$, as desired.